-The Company's loss of \$331,311 for the third quarter fiscal 2019 continues to reflect the expanded operations and activities of the Group when compared to the comparative prior period with greater expenditure on salaries and fees paid to directors, officers, employees and consultants of the group, as well as the recognition of the cost associated with the issue of options to management, directors and consultants of the company.
-These costs combined with greater investor relations activities and increased administrative and general costs, due to the expanded operations and activities of the Group, has resulted in a larger loss when compared to the comparative period.
+Company's loss of \$331,311 for the third quarter fiscal 2019 reflects the expanded operations and activities of the Company when compared to the comparative prior period with greater expenditure on salaries and fees paid to directors, officers, employees and consultants of the group, as well as the recognition of the cost associated with the issue of options to management, directors and consultants of the company.
+These costs combined with greater investor relations activities and increased administrative and general costs, due to the expanded operations and activities of the Company, has resulted in a larger loss when compared to the comparative period.